Synkevych/developer-roadmap/README.md

 ## Typing Speed

 Typing on the keyboard should be like breathing - precise and fast at the right moments.
+Blind typing helps you focus on your work without thinking about the keys or looking at the keyboard.
+It will also help avoid spelling errors that are difficult to track down and not tracked in the IDE.

 - en 🇺🇸
 - uk 🇺🇦